aron-bram/python-packaging/README.md

-# Packaging python
+# Publishing a python package to TestPypi

-This project serves as an example for building a python package and uploading to PyPi.
+This project serves as an example for building a python package and uploading to TestPyPi.
+See instructions [below](#guide-for-building-and-publishing-this-python-package) for a step-by-step guide on how to achieve this.

+## Package installation

+After creating your own environment, use

+`pip install ranboardom`

 ## Package usage